Everybody loves a bright white smile, and there are a variety of products and procedures available to help you improve the look of yours.

 Professional teeth whitening by your dentist is your best choice when you need immediate whitening results.
 This procedure is called chair-side bleaching and may require more than one office visit.
 Each visit may take from sixty to ninety minutes.

-During chairside bleaching, the dentist will apply a protective barrier to the gums.
+During chairside bleaching, a protective barrier is applied to the gums.
 A bleaching agent is then applied to the teeth and a special light may be used to enhance the action of the agent.
+Our office uses two chair-side systems: KOR® and ZOOM®.

 At-Home Whitening System